-- Omega-3 Fatty Acids have been shown to improve cognition making it easier to learn new things, and help with depression.
+- Omega-3 Fatty Acids have been shown to be cognitive enhancers that make it easier to learn new things and also helps with depression.

 - PS (Phosphatidylserine) is a combination amino acid and fatty acid that improves communication between brain cells and battles brain fog so that we can recall information faster and more clearly.